Illarion-eV/Illarion-Dev/README.md

 ## 3. Running the server

 To start the game server run `start`.
 Press Ctrl-C to stop it.
 To additionally run the webserver, run `start-with-webserver` instead.
+You can reload maps while the server is running by executing `reload-maps`.

 ## 4. Updating the server